 The materials you’ll need for this style face mask are:

-- 100% cotton fabric with fun pattern (but no comics), a tight weave is preferred
+– 100% cotton fabric with a fun pattern

-- Fabric marker (if you like to mark before pleating, I am just winging it by pinching and clipping).
+If you like to mark before pleating, you’ll want a fabric marker nearby.
+Personally, I am just winging it by pinching and clipping.

 First, some important notes: